 Michelle Pfeiffer

 Pfeiffer began her acting career with minor roles in television and film, before securing her first leading role in Grease 2 (1982).
 She achieved wider recognition for her breakthrough performance as Elvira Hancock in Scarface (1983), which brought her mainstream success.
-This was followed by prominent roles in The Witches of Eastwick (1987) and Tequila Sunrise (1988).
+This was followed by leading roles in The Witches of Eastwick (1987) and Tequila Sunrise (1988).
 Pfeiffer received the first of six consecutive Golden Globe Award nominations for Married to the Mob (1988).
 She earned consecutive Academy Award nominations for Dangerous Liaisons (1988), for Best Supporting Actress, and The Fabulous Baker Boys (1989), for Best Actress, winning a Golden Globe Award for the latter.

 Established as one of the highest-paid actresses of the 1990s, Pfeiffer starred in The Russia House (1990) and Frankie and Johnny (1991).
 In 1992, she portrayed Catwoman in Batman Returns, and received her third Academy Award nomination for Love Field.
 She went on to appear in The Age of Innocence (1993) and Wolf (1994).
 Through her production company, Via Rosa Productions, she produced and starred in several films, including Dangerous Minds (1995).
 Pfeiffer reduced her workload in the 2000s to focus on her family, appearing in select projects such as What Lies Beneath (2000), White Oleander (2002), Hairspray, and Stardust (both 2007).